4 days ago

 Malone played the 1974-75 season in Utah (averaging 18 points and 14 rebounds as a teenager) and the 1975-76 campaign with St. Louis.
 He clearly was a talent, and acquiring such talent was a great idea.

 However, Malone arrived in Buffalo and reportedly demanded that he be guaranteed 24minutes a game of playing time.
 That was difficult for any team to do in terms of undercutting a coach’s authority, but it was particularly difficult on a team with McAdoo at center.
+Brown said later that Locke didn't like Malone and wanted the center gone.
 Malone played a total of six minutes in two games with the Braves (both wins to open the season), and was with the team less than a week.
 He was traded to Houston for $100,000 and first-round picks in 1977 and 1978 on Oct.
 24. Malone had a fabulous pro career, and in hindsight his demand for playing time didn’t seem too unreasonable.

 There was no way the Braves could have known that.
 In hindsight, though, the thought of all that frontcourt talent made MacKinnon wistful years later.